 To get a preview of content in a placeholder folder before you browse into it and begin downloading files, you can right click - web preview.

-To read more about how odrive has revolutionized sync for the cloud: Sync Differently
+See our infographic on Why Infinite Sync is Better to learn more about how odrive has revolutionized sync for the cloud.

 Placeholder files are stub files that represent files in your cloud but do not take up any computer storage locally.
 No matter how large the actual file – say, 2TB video – is in the cloud, the placeholder file takes up zero bytes on your local computer.